donkirkby/chess-kit/CONTRIBUTING.md

       checkers: 4, 5

+  Remember that you can put a checker on the board with an arrow that starts and ends in the same square, so it's drawn as a circle:

+      arrow: h5, h5, black

 * Set the margins.
 Two numbers set the left/right and the top/bottom margins.
   Four numbers set the left, top, right, and bottom margins.